 These are the critical issues for advancing education in financial competence.

-Ten years on, and the quality of the regulator's advice material has improved but it is a (very good) assembly of reference material rather than an approachable framework to guide individuals into the world of personal financial management.
+Twelve years on, and the quality of the regulator's advice material has improved but it is still only a (very good) assembly of reference material rather than an approachable framework to guide individuals into the world of personal financial management.
 We agree with the regulator that "a sound and accessible basic financial education for less sophisticated consumers is essential if the consumer is to take more personal responsibility ".
-But UKSA believes that conflicting objectives, political compromise and accommodation of commercial interests has made a mountain out of a small hill and compromised outcomes.
+But UKSA believes that conflicting objectives, political compromise and accommodation of commercial interests has made a mountain out of a small hill, and compromised outcomes.

 The word 'consumer' is telling.
 It is consistently used by both the Financial Conduct Authority (the successor regulator to the FSA) and Treasury and chimes with their view of individuals as consumers of the products of the financial services industry instead of what they are: people trying to manage their money and their futures.
 This bias infects the government and regulatory view of financial education.

 Basic financial education is not difficult provided it is rooted in sound principles.
-This website is offered as a practical demonstration of that assertion and a theoretical framework to support the delivery of tailored modules to different target groups.
+This website is offered as a practical demonstration of that assertion and a model for the delivery of tailored modules to other target groups.